How to Enter an Aintree Sprint

 Click to enter:-

-Aintree Spring Sprint – 31st May 2025
+Aintree Spring Sprint – 30th May 2026

-Aintree Autumn Sprint – 6th September 2025
+Aintree Autumn Sprint – 5th September 2026

 Data Protection:

 We take your privacy seriously and will only use your personal information to administer your entry, including providing a public Entry List and sending you emails in connection with your entry.
-Some of your information will be passed on to the timekeepers, scrutineers and others involved in organising the event.
+Some of your information will be given to the timekeepers, scrutineers and others involved in organising the event.
 See our Privacy and Safeguarding Policies Here.

 If you are competing in several speed events in addition to Aintree, you could be eligible for an award by joining the Liverpool Motor Club Speed Championship – the Best in the North West!

 Our events are also qualifying rounds of the ANWCC Speed Championship and the SD34 Sprint & Hillclimb Championship.
-Why not enter all three – the same events tend to be qualifying rounds of all three championships so you’ll stand an even greater chance of winning an award.
+Why not enter all three – the same events tend to be qualifying rounds of all three championships, so you’ll stand an even greater chance of winning an award.

 Live timings are available during the Aintree events from www.Resultsman.info